alienchow/alienchow.github.io/content/post/sop_opera.md

 ## Machines Cannot Be Trusted

-To give credit where its due, automation **can** in fact introduce unpredictable behaviour due to unexpected behaviour.
+To give credit where it's due, automation **can** in fact introduce unpredictable behaviour due to unexpected behaviour.
 I once automated a migration workflow that executed the following simple actions: